aniketsaini79/BackendFork/doc/sprint0/process.md

 1. **Proposal Phase**: Team member provides solution or idea and rationale
 2. **Discussion Phase**: Open discussion of pros, cons, and alternatives (15-20 minutes)
 3. **Voting Phase**: Anonymous Trello voting power-ups if consensus is not reached
-4. **Documentation Phase**: Record decision and rationale in our team wiki
+4. **Documentation Phase**: Record decision and rationale in our team

-This workflow worked well for big architecture decisions but a bit too slow for minor implementation details.
+This workflow worked well for big decisions but a bit too slow for minor implementation details.

 ## Priority Definition and User Story Estimation